devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-16/assignment.md

 # report divisors of numbers in range [1, N]
    - create M threads (start with M = number of online CPUs in the system as reported by sysconf(3)
+     - or make it a tunable (a define or program option) and see what works best on given system
    - each thread computes the divisors of given number and then proceeds to the next number
-       - or make it a tunable (a define or program option) and see what works best on given system
+     - there will be a global integer variable holding the next number to be processed (i.e. each thread will decrement it by one whenever it takes the next number)
    - compute the divisor count for given number using the most naive algorithm
      - cycle through the numbers and see if the division operation has no carry
    - each thread continues processing until there is some work to do
      - keep it simple: in the initial version, there is no need to deal with queues/stacks etc.

    - main thread will report:
      - the best result found so far